EternityForest/ArduinoCogs/README.md

 Cogs includes an optional web server, powered by ESPAsyncwebserver, making it easy to extend with your own pages.

 The web server provides a small set of APIs, mostly for editing files.

+### Builtin Static resources

+* /builtin/barrel.css
+* /builtin/lit.js
+* /builtin/cog.js

+### The page template

+To make a page, make a js file that exports PageRoot(a lit component), and metadata(a dict that must have a title).

+That component can be loaded into the default template at "/default-template?load-module=/my/page/url"

+Nothing in cogs uses any server-side templating, just pure client-side

 ### JSON Editor